stefanZorcic/scaling-book/index.md

 The overall structure of this book is as follows:

 [Section 1](roofline) explains roofline analysis and what factors can limit our ability to scale (communication, computation, and memory).
-[Section 2](tpus) and [Section 3](sharding) talk in detail about how TPUs and modern GPUs work, both as individual chips and — of critical importance — as an interconnected system with inter-chip links of limited bandwidth and latency.
+[Section 2](tpus) and [Section 3](sharding) talk in detail about how TPUs work, both as individual chips and — of critical importance — as an interconnected system with inter-chip links of limited bandwidth and latency.
 We'll answer questions like:

 * How long should a matrix multiply of a certain size take?
 At what point is it bound by compute or by memory or communication bandwidth?
 * How are TPUs wired together to form training clusters?
 How much bandwidth does each part of the system have?
 * How long does it take to gather, scatter, or re-distribute arrays across multiple TPUs?
 * How do we efficiently multiply matrices that are distributed differently across devices?

-{% include figure.liquid path="assets/img/pointwise-product.gif" class="img-small" caption="<b>Figure:</b> a diagram from <a href=\"tpus\">Section 2</a> showing how a TPU performs an elementwise product.
+{% include figure.liquid path="assets/img/pointwise-product.gif" class="img-small" caption="<b>Figure:</b> a diagram from <a href='tpus'>Section 2</a> showing how a TPU performs an elementwise product.
 Depending on the size of our arrays and the bandwidth of various links, we can find ourselves compute-bound (using the full hardware compute capacity) or comms-bound (bottlenecked by memory loading)." %}

 Five years ago ML had a colorful landscape of architectures — ConvNets, LSTMs, MLPs, Transformers — but now we mostly just have the Transformer<d-cite key="transformers"></d-cite>.
 We strongly believe it's worth understanding every piece of the Transformer architecture: the exact sizes of every matrix, where normalization occurs, how many parameters and FLOPs<d-footnote>FLoating point OPs, basically the total number of adds and multiplies required.
 While many sources take FLOPs to mean "operations per second", we use FLOPs/s to indicate that explicitly.</d-footnote> are in each part.
 [Section 4](transformers) goes through this “Transformer math” carefully, showing how to count the parameters and FLOPs for both training and inference.
 This tells us how much memory our model will use, how much time we'll spend on compute or comms, and when attention will become important relative to the feed-forward blocks.

 {% include figure.liquid path="assets/img/transformer-diagram.png" class="img-fluid" caption="<b>Figure:</b> a standard Transformer layer with each matrix multiplication (matmul) shown as a dot inside a circle.
-All parameters (excluding norms) are shown in purple. <a href=\"transformers\">Section 4</a> walks through this diagram in more detail." %}
+All parameters (excluding norms) are shown in purple. <a href='transformers'>Section 4</a> walks through this diagram in more detail." %}

 [Section 5: Training](training) and [Section 7: Inference](inference) are the core of this essay, where we discuss the fundamental question: given a model of some size and some number of chips, how do I parallelize my model to stay in the “strong scaling” regime?
 This is a simple question with a surprisingly complicated answer.
 At a high level, there are 4 primary parallelism techniques used to split models over multiple chips (**data**, **tensor**, **pipeline** and **expert**), and a number of other techniques to reduce the memory requirements (**rematerialisation**, **optimizer/model sharding (aka ZeRO)**, **host offload**, **gradient accumulation**).
 We discuss many of these here.

 We hope by the end of these sections you should be able to choose among them yourself for new architectures or settings.
 [Section 6](applied-training) and [Section 8](applied-inference) are practical tutorials that apply these concepts to LLaMA-3, a popular open-source model.

 Finally, [Section 9](profiling) and [Section 10](jax-stuff) look at how to implement some of these ideas in JAX and how to profile and debug your code when things go wrong.
+[Section 12](gpus) is a new section that dives into GPUs as well.

 Throughout we try to give you problems to work for yourself.
 Please feel no pressure to read all the sections or read them in order.
 And please leave feedback.
 For the time being, this is a draft and will continue to be revised.
 Thank you!